gyaikhom/backrest_backup/README.md

 backup.sh /home/homer/folder_two /home/homer/backups
 ```

 This will create an incremental backup file since we already have a full backup for January, which was create on 12 January 2021, named `2021_01__home_homer_folder_one.tar.bz2`.
 Since the incremental backup files are timestamped, the new incremental backup file will have the name `2021_01_15_10_30__home_homer_folder_one.tar.bz2`.
 This will therefore follow `2021_01_12_23_30__home_homer_folder_one.tar.bz2` in lexicographical ordering, the incremental backup generated on 12 January 2021.
-Thus, the encoded timestamps provides us with a means to order the incremental backups correctly.
+Thus, the encoded timestamps provide us with a means to order the incremental backups correctly.

 Thus, after this run completes, the contents of the target folder `/home/homer/backups` will have the following backup files: